mtpearce/idyom/database/data-import/dictionary/readme.txt

 When "sus" is specified without the scale degree of the suspension, it is mapped to sus4, the most common suspension type.

 The so-called "altered" chord has several different possible interpretations, according to the Wikipedia article.
 Here it has been arbitrarily specified as the following scale degrees: (1 3 b5 b7 b9 b13).

+*** Key signatures (key-signatures.csv)

+This dictionary maps keys (**kern notation) to their position on the cycle of 5ths.

+*** Major scale degrees (major-scale-degrees.csv)

+This dictionary maps scale degrees to pitch classes relative to the tonic/chord root, assuming a major tonality/chord.
+If the tonality is unclear, then this major scale degree dictionary should take precedence over the minor scale degree dictionary.

+*** Minor scale degrees (minor-scale-degrees.csv)

+This dictionary maps scale degrees to pitch classes relative to the tonic/chord root, assuming a minor tonality/chord.